 1. If someone offers you kids clothes, take them.

-And depending on the age of your child, your child could be going through multiple outfits a day, so who cares if the shirt already has a stain, or there’s a small hole in the knee already, your child won’t wear them for long, and they are FREE.
+And depending on the age of your child, your child could be going through multiple outfits a day, so who cares if the shirt already has a stain, or there’s a small hole in the knee already?
+Your child won’t wear them for long, and they are FREE.

 2. Buy Secondhand.

-3. Buy Kids Clothes on Clearance.
+3. Buy Cheap Kids Clothes

 If it’s a Thanksgiving T-shirt and it is now January 1, buy it for next year, or just have your child rock it now because it doesn’t matter.
 Turkeys are cute year round right?

 4. Keep Clothes for the Next Kid.

 If you plan on having multiple children, it is wise to hold onto clothes from your older children to hand down to your future children.
 Then there is no need to rebuy an entire collection of clothes when you’ve already clothed a same-gendered child just a few years before.

 5. Borrow or Swap Kids Clothes with a Friend.

-If your friend has an older son and you are having a new baby boy, and you have an older daughter and they are expecting a girl, think about swapping all those clothes you’re keeping in storage from your first child, but won’t be using still for years.
+If your friend has an older son and you are having a new baby boy, and you have an older daughter and they are expecting a girl, think about swapping all those baby clothes you’re keeping in storage from your first child, but won’t be using still for years.

 6. Opt for the Bigger Size Every Time